slavenf/sfl-library/doc/small_map.md

     std::size_t N
     ```

-    Size of the internal statically allocated array, i.e. the maximal number of elements that this container can contain.
+    Size of the internal statically allocated array, i.e. the maximal number of elements that can fit into this array.

+    This parameter can be zero.

 4.  ```
-    typename KeyEqual
+    typename Compare
     ```

-    Function for comparing keys.
+    Ordering function for keys.

+5.  ```
+    typename Allocator
+    ```

+    Allocator used for memory allocation/deallocation and construction/destruction of elements.

+    This type must meet the requirements of [*Allocator*](https://en.cppreference.com/w/cpp/named_req/Allocator).

+    The program is ill-formed if `Allocator::value_type` is not the same as `std::pair<const Key, T>`.

 <br><br>